UBCO-COSC499-Summer-2024/team-4-capstone-team-4/docs/plan/ProjectPlan.md

 ### Justification for Choices

 - React and Laravel: Both technologies are current industry standards with large communities, ensuring long-term support and availability of resources.
-- MongoDB with Adapter: Chosen for its flexibility and scalability.
-The adapter ensures that switching to PostgreSQL or Firebase is straightforward, reducing the risk associated with database technology choices.
+- MySQL with Adapter: Chosen for its flexibility and scalability.
+The adapter ensures that switching to PostgreSQL is straightforward, reducing the risk associated with database technology choices.
 - Tableau: Provides robust visualization and reporting capabilities, essential for tracking performance metrics and making data-driven decisions.
 - MVC Architecture: Ensures separation of concerns, facilitating maintainability, scalability, and testability.
 - Docker: Simplifies deployment and ensures consistency across different environments, reducing deployment-related risks.